na-na-hi/renget/archive/BulkGuide.md

 His motive, above all else, is **greed.** He wants to become as rich as possible, and this avarice is only quadrupled whenever Gimmighoul Coins are involved.
 This defining character flaw of his often causes him to throw out sound logic and judgement whenever money is involved.

 He has left the Sand Continent for the Grass Continent, and is building up a gang there.
+His group is growing fast, and his robbery of Miss Tsareena has caused a few eyes to fall upon him.

 Moveset:
 Irrelevant.

 Cobalt (Clobbopus):
-Bounty: 300 Poke
+Bounty: 500 Poke
-Rank: E
+Rank: ~~E~~ D
 Wanted For: Theft, Assault
 Sex: Male
 Ability: Limber
 Location: Grass Continent
 He's a common thug who was unexpectedly recruited into Nickel's burgeoning gang.
-He's gruff and aggressive, but simultaneously cautious, being untrusting of his boss at first, alongside expressing concerns about the perceived sketchiness of a mission Thicket sent them on which wound up being a house bombing.
+He's gruff and aggressive but simultaneously cautious, being untrusting of his boss at first, alongside expressing concerns about the perceived sketchiness of a mission Thicket sent them on which wound up being a house bombing.

 Thicket (Floette):